 Both platforms offer a wide range of ad formats to choose from, so it’s important to consider your business objectives and target audience when choosing the right ad format.
 With the right ad format, you can effectively reach and engage your target audience, and drive conversions.

 Both Facebook and TikTok offer a wide range of targeting options to help businesses reach their desired audience.

 Facebook has one of the most advanced targeting options, businesses can target users based on their demographics, location, interests, behaviors, and connections.
-Facebook also allows businesses to create Custom Audiences using customer data and retargeting options.
+Also, Facebook allows businesses to create Custom Audiences using customer data and retargeting options, without relying on a custom QR code.
 With Facebook’s Lookalike Audiences feature, businesses can also target users who are similar to their existing customers.

 TikTok’s targeting options are not as advanced as Facebook’s, but it still allows businesses to target users based on their demographics, location, interests, and device type.
 TikTok also allows businesses to create Custom Audiences using customer data and retargeting options.
 TikTok also offers Interest Targeting which allows businesses to reach users based on their interests.

 Both platforms allow businesses to target a specific audience by using their data, interests and behaviours, which is key for improving ad performance.
 However, Facebook offers more advanced targeting options and a broader range of audience data and analytics.

 Discover Trends before they’re Trending.

 Get our best trends delivered to your inbox.